FSMA Preventive Controls for Animal Food (PCQI) Course

 Fee includes all course materials (manual, workbook and completion certificate), lunches and breaks/snacks.

-We are busy planning for our next course!
-If you are interested in being contacted when we have our next Preventive Controls for Animal Food (PCQI) training course, please email Marissa Cohen.
+If you are interested in being contacted when we open registration for the next Preventive Controls for Animal Food (PCQI) training course, please email Marissa Cohen.

 If the course is full, and you wish to be placed on a waiting list, please email Marissa Cohen, as additional seats may be made available dependent on demand.
 Also, if you are unable to secure a seat of this offering does not fit into your schedule, but you would like to confirm your interest in attending a potential second offering of the course, please contact Marissa as well.